wp-plugins/yith-woocommerce-compare/README.txt

 = 1.0.4 =

 * Added: complete Dutch translation.
 Thanks to Frans Pronk
-* Sortable scripts included only in the plugin admin page
+* Fixed: Sortable scripts included only in the plugin admin page
 * Fixed: products list in popup don't update after have added a product

 = 1.0.3 =